The Ageless Purpose of God

 Christ Dwells Outside Time with God

-Setting this aside, and not wishing to be diverted from the foundation I am seeking to lay for this topic, I believe that at the time that Jesus ascended to his Father in heaven, he stepped outside of time.
+At the time that Jesus ascended to his Father in heaven, he stepped outside of time.
 Of course, it is nigh on impossible to bend your brain around the implications of this and I think this is why Scripture is largely silent on this theme of timelessness.
 In stepping outside of time with God, Jesus at that moment became privy to, in essence, something we might as well call “everywhen and everywhere” as God Himself and His angels are.

 Peter tells us that the Angels LOVE to look into the drama of sin and redemption and watch the work of God’s salvation unfold in history and in the lives of the Saints!
 (1Pet 1:12) (discussed by John Piper)